icarus-sullivan/serverless-plugin-sandwich/README.md

 ```

 ##### `wrap`
-Higher-order-functions that curry another function can be useful for validating and extracting Authorization tokens.
-It could also be used for logging or other boilerplate code that needs to be done before a lambda is called.
+Higher-order-functions, that curry another function, can be useful for validating and extracting Authorization tokens.
+It could also be used for logging, or other boilerplate code that needs to be done before a lambda is called.

 ```yaml
 functions: